vdaas/vald/docs/guides/configurations.md

 #### Resource requests and limits, Pod priorities

-Because agent places index on memory, termination of agent pods mean loss of indices.
+Because agent places indices on memory, termination of agent pods mean loss of indices.
 It is important to set resource requests and limits appropriately not to terminate agent pods.

 It is highly recommended to request totally 40% of cluster memory for agent pods.